-Practice areas & skills: Trusts, Wills & Living Wills, Estate Planning
+Practice areas & skills: Trusts, Real Estate, Estate Planning

 Review: “It has been a pleasure to work with Juliet Gavriel.
 She has been patient, professional and answered all of our questions.
 For our family creating a trust was a very daunting endeavor, but she has made the process easy.”

 Practice areas & skills: Trusts, Elder Law, Probate, Estate Planning, Wills & Living Wills

 I am an experienced estate planning attorney and civil litigator, admitted to practice in New York, New Jersey, Pennsylvania and before the United States Patent and Trademark Office.
 My law practice is focused on estate planning (wills, trusts, es...